Observations#

 latitude of the measurement in degrees North i.e. between -90 degrees (to the South) and 90 degrees (to the North)

-observed value in units consistent with the units obtained by the observation operator.
-As of today, ppm should be used as a standard
+observed value in units consistent with the units returned by the observation operator (typically dry-air mole fraction in ppm)

 error \(\epsilon\) on the observation, in the same units as the observation (used to defined the matrix \(\mathbf{R}\) so that \(R_{ii} = \epsilon_i^2\))